 What to look out for when buying a toy for a 4-year-old

-Current trends - Do they have a favourite film that has just come out?
-Or have you noticed them wearing a character on their t-shirt recently?
+Current trends: Do they have a favourite film that has just come out?
+Or have you noticed them wearing the same character on their t-shirts recently?
 Current trends will always be a hit with toys, whether it’s a castle inspired by Frozen or a doll from their favourite TV show.

 Most popular articles to read next